littlebizzy/slickstack/docs/ubuntu.md

 INTERVAL_SS_UPDATE_MODULES="never"
 ```

-This means module updates are manual unless the administrator deliberately schedules them.
+Module updates are therefore manual unless the administrator deliberately schedules them.

-A kernel or low-level library update may require a reboot before the newly installed version becomes active.
+A kernel or low-level library update may require a reboot before the new version becomes active.

 ## Reinstallation

-SlickStack's Ubuntu installers are designed to be idempotent and can be run again to restore the managed configuration:
+SlickStack's Ubuntu installers are designed to be idempotent and can be run again to restore managed configuration:

 ```bash
 sudo bash /var/www/ss-install-ubuntu-users